amaro900217/phpwasm_BUILDER/README.md

 # phpwasm_BUILDER

 Portable, self-contained environment to build specific versions of PHP for the WebAssembly platform using apptainer.
 Compile **PHP to WebAssembly (PHP-WASM)** with **libxml2** and **SQLite** support.
 The SIF sets up the build environment, downloading sources and compiling PHP happens at runtime.
-Apptainer required.

 ## Runtime Environment Variables (optional, defaults shown)